apotox/gatsby-source-firestore/README.md

 | `types.collection` | The name of the collections in Firestore. **Nested collections are not tested**                                                              |
 | `types.map`        | A function to map your data in Firestore to Gatsby nodes, utilize the undocumented `___NODE` to link between nodes                           |

-## Disclaimer

-This project is created solely to suit our requirements, no maintenance or warranty are provided.
-Feel free to send in pull requests.

 ## Acknowledgement